 When you go to the bathroom out in the bush.

 A National Park is a natural protected area run by the state.
 When inside a National Park visitors are not allowed to go hunting or fishing.
 There are usually stricter rules to follow as well.
+Nairobi National Park is the most unique park in Africa as it is located right next to a major city, Nairobi, Kenya.

 Safari Terms: Night Drive